FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_VelocityEmailNotificationPackage/t_st_customizeEmailNotificationTemplates.md

     "title": "Customize the email notification templates",
     "linkTitle": "Customize the email notification templates",
     "weight": "330"
 }The templates are located in `<FILEDRIVEHOME>/conf/mailer-templates`.
 You can customize the email notification template with any text or HTML editor.
-An HTML editor is recommended because you can use it to preview the notification before deploying it in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+An HTML editor is recommended because you can use it to preview the notification before deploying it in {{< SecureTransport/componentshortname  >}}.

 There are seven prerequisite fields that must be set in the XHTML email notification template.